-Chan’s first book-in-progress, Cinema Under the Palms: Colonial Education in an Unruly Medium, conceptualizes film as an object that is animated by both colonial and counter-colonial energies.
-Through a study of colonial educational films in British Malaya and Singapore from the 1910s to the present, it offers a theoretical and historiographical framework for colonial cinemas and their postcolonial afterlives.
-While the book argues for a new genealogy of cinema that locates its technologies, theories, and aesthetics as an extension of the logics and material practices of late colonialism, it also contends that with cinema’s slippages, opacities, and irrationalities, the medium lends itself to riotous counter-colonial possibilities.
+Chan’s first book-in-progress, Cinema Under the Palms: Colonial Worldmaking in an Unruly Medium, conceptualizes film as an object that is animated by both colonial and counter-colonial energies.
+Through a study of colonial educational films in British Malaya and Singapore from the 1910s to its afterlives in the present day, it offers a theoretical and historiographical framework for the ontological entanglements between cinema and coloniality.
+While the book argues for a genealogy of cinema that locates its technologies, theories, and aesthetics as an extension of the logics and material practices of late colonial worldmaking practices, it also contends that with cinema’s slippages, opacities, and irrationalities, the medium lends itself to riotous counter-colonial possibilities.

 A Cinema Under the Palms: Colonial Education in an Unruly Medium.
 Monograph in-progress.

-“Global Asia: A Critical Aesthetics Always in Search of Alternative Globalities,” Periscope feature on “Global Asia: Critical Aesthetics, Alternative Globalities,” for Social Text (2018).
+“Global Asia: A Critical Aesthetics Always in Search of Alternative Globalities.”
+Periscope feature on “Global Asia: Critical Aesthetics, Alternative Globalities.”
+Social Text, (2018).